-When I first started looking for love, I noticed that one of my friends who I always saw getting dates had the opposite personality that I had.
-He is very extroverted, and he loves to surround himself with people all the time.
-When he talks to women, he is aggressive and makes the conversation overtly sexual very quickly.
+When I started looking for love, I noticed that one of my friends who always got dates had the opposite personality that I had.
+He was very extroverted and loved to surround himself with people all the time.
+When he flirted, he was aggressive and made the conversation overtly sexual very quickly.

 That’s not me at all.
-I’m introverted, reserved, and gentle.
-After watching my friend succeed seemingly all the time while talking to women, I started to become afraid that I would have to change my personality to be more like his if I ever wanted to get a girlfriend.
+I’m introverted, and my flirting is reserved and gentle.
+After watching my friend succeed time and time again while talking to women, I became afraid that I would have to change my personality to be more like his if I ever wanted to get a girlfriend.

 I tried to behave more like my extroverted friend.
-However, I didn’t achieve any success, even though I was basically doing the same things he was.
-I also started to feel like I was being an actor — not the real me — by going against my personality.
+However, I didn’t achieve any success, even though I was basically doing the same thing he was.
+I also felt like I was acting — not being the real, true me — by going against my personality.

 What comes to mind when people talk about flirting?
 You probably think of stuff like winking, sideways glances, small touches, and double entendre.

 It’s true that these types of signals can be considered flirting.
 However, these only describe one kind of flirting.
 In his book, The Five Flirting Styles: Use the Science of Flirting to Attract the Love You Really Want, Dr. Jeffrey Hall identifies five different types of flirting:

 - Playful: Flirting for fun without any expectations that it will lead to sex or a relationship